RIKEN-RCCS/s3-baby-server/v1/docs/design.md

 - Accesses to an object file and a meta-info file are serialized by an object name.
 Without a serialization, an uploaded file and its tags could mismatch.

+## Upload ID

+Uniqueness of upload-id is not guaranteed.
+Baby-server does not record upload-id for restarting the server.

+## Multipart Upload (MPUL)

+It creates a temporary directory (named "."+filename+"@mpul") and stores files "info", "list", "partNNNNN".

+## ???

+v1.1.1 code allowed nested tagging in values in the format 'TagSet=[{Key=<key>,Value=<value>}]'.
+(I cannot find about nested tagging).

+## Checksum

+Baby-server can only handle "types.ChecksumTypeFullObject".
+A checksum in a request is ignored when it is not the case.
+A returned checksum is always for full object.